Jason-Clement/Visual-Sort-WPF/README.md

 # VisualSortWPF

-This was my first foray into WPF about 7-8 years ago.
+This was my first foray into WPF in about 2009ish.

 I plan to bring this into the newest version.
 Sometime.
 Maybe. ¯\\_(ツ)_/¯

+I actually made three different versions, one using WPF, one using Windows Forms, and one using MFC.
+The MFC version was also was my first (and only as of 2019) foray into building something with C++.

 It visualizes various sorting algorithms and will also play a sound scaled to the bar being sorted.